Related: BGP operates between Autonomous Systems (ASNs).

 What is BGP?

-Border Gateway Protocol (BGP) is the routing protocol used to exchange reachability information between autonomous systems on the internet.
-It decides which paths traffic takes between networks.
+Border Gateway Protocol (BGP) is basically the routing protocol that lets different networks talk to each other and share information about what IP addresses they can reach.
+It's what decides which paths your traffic takes when it moves between networks.

 Why BGP exists